roadsidemultimedia/Docs/configure/global-settings.md

 ## Layout & Nav ##

-The Layouts & Nav panel in the interface provides several options for configuring the layout and navigation of your site.
+The Layouts & Nav panel provides options for configuring the layout and navigation of your site.

 ### Layout Mode ###